18 of the Most Dangerous Foods on the Planet, According to Expert Food Scientists

 Raw sprouts

-Paul Dawson, a food science professor at Clemson University’s College of Agriculture, Forestry and Life Sciences, says he doesn’t eat raw sprouts if he doesn’t know where they’ve come from.
-Although raw sprouts look like a health food, they’re grown in warm, humid conditions that can also be ideal for the proliferation of pathogenic bacteria, says Foodsafety.gov.
-Kids, elderly people, and pregnant women are most susceptible to illness from contaminated sprouts.
+Paul Dawson, PhD, a food science professor at Clemson University’s College of Agriculture, Forestry and Life Sciences, says he avoids raw sprouts if he doesn’t know exactly where they’ve come from.
+This is because raw sprouts are grown in warm, humid conditions—the same conditions in which harmful bacteria like E. coli and Salmonella thrive, according to guidelines from the U.S. Department of Health and Human Services

 Peanuts in shells